Smart Eyes: The Integration of AI and ML in Surveillance Cameras for Enhanced Security

 The main challenge was to find a solution that would provide similar embeddings to the same person regardless of the image source.
 The system uses a pre-trained OSNet model, finetuned on a custom-labeled data set.

 Based on the data provided to us by the client, we researched algorithms that would satisfy our needs.
 From the available trained models, we chose the one that suited the best and implemented it in the application itself.
-After the appropriate model was chosen, Data Science Institute Amaizunmu conducted its evaluation.
+After a suitable model was selected, Data Scientists at Amazinum evaluated it.
 Based on the collected results, a team of specialists retrained her according to the existing Torchreid project.

 Among the difficulties encountered by the Data Scientists Amazinum was the problem with person re-identification in night vision